nand2tetris/nand2tetris_simulator/README.md

 should appear (where ChipName should be substituted for the name of the chip).

-In addition to the HDL file for the chip, each chip should be implemented in a seprate class named the same as the chip.
+In addition to the HDL file for the chip, each chip should be implemented in a separate class named the same as the chip.
 The compiled implementation should reside in the builtInChips package somewhere in the CLASSPATH (for example the compiled counterparts of the aforementioned chip provided with the Nand2Tetris Software Suite are located under the InstallDir/builtInChips directory).